 6. Bow once more before leaving.

-Lastly, paper fortunes called “Omikuji” can be a fun way to enjoy shrines (written in Japanese only, usually 100 yen), but be aware that you always have a chance of getting a bad fortune as well!
+Lastly, paper fortunes called “Omikuji” can be a fun way to enjoy shrines (usually written in Japanese only, usually 100 yen), but be aware that you always have a chance of getting a bad fortune as well!
 When you get a bad fortune (please refer to the kanji explanation in the manga), you should tie your bad fortune (curse) to a tree branch or structure provided to try to ward off the bad luck.
-The wooden votive tablets called “ema” are also available to write a wish or message on, and then hang in the provided area at the shrine.
+The wooden votive tablets called “ema” (usually 500 -1000 yen) are also available to write a wish or message on, and then hang in the provided area at the shrine.

 One thing you should take note of is that in Japan there are both Buddhist Temples and Shinto Shrines.
 The guide here is only for Shinto Shrines.
 Temples, on the other hand, often similarly have an offering box but you only need to pray silently after making your offering.
 So, how do you tell the difference between between shrines and temples?
 Here are a few key ways: